 In 1974, Camp Montford Point was renamed Camp Gilbert H. Johnson in honor of the African American sergeant major who served as a drill instructor there.
 It’s the only Marine installation named after an African American, said John Lyles, an archivist at the Library of the Marine Corps.
 (A U.S. Navy ship bears the camp’s name.)

-Nearly 440 of America’s first black Marines are still alive, said Forest Spencer, president of the National Montford Point Marine Association.
+About 400 of America’s first black Marines are still alive, according to the National Montford Point Marine Association.

 For a new generation